moorepants/eme185/content/pages/presentations.rst

   design is very likely to succeed.
 - Any relevant technical preliminary design details.
 - A schedule and financial plan to execute your design.

+**You will need to submit your presentation materials as a PDF to Smartsite by midnight Saturday, February 27th.**

 Preliminary Design Presentation
 ===============================